Mica56/Medzip/README.md

 ```
 > Then, click either 'Local' or 'Network' running link.</br>
 </br>
-To run the backend app, on your terminal, activate the virtual environment then type and enter:</br>
+To run the backend app, on your terminal, activate the virtual environment then type and enter:
 ```
  pipenv shell
  cd backend